 - Aromatics.
 You’ll start the chili with onion and garlic.
 If you don’t have fresh garlic on hand, use 1 tablespoon of garlic powder.

 - The Spices + Herbs.
 This chili has plenty of flavor.
-I find it’s a perfect combination of chili powder, cumin, and oregano.
+I find it’s a perfect combination of chili powder, ground cumin, and oregano.
 Feel free to adjust the amounts to suit your taste.

 How To Make Sweet Potato Black Bean Chili